cypress-io/netlify-plugin-cypress/README.md

 [cypress-example-kitchensink](https://github.com/cypress-io/cypress-example-kitchensink) | Runs only a subset of all tests before publishing the folder to Netlify
 [bahmutov/eleventyone](https://github.com/bahmutov/eleventyone) | Example used in [Test Sites Deployed To Netlify Using netlify-plugin-cypress](https://glebbahmutov.com/blog/test-netlify/) tutorial
 [gatsby-starter-portfolio-cara](https://github.com/bahmutov/gatsby-starter-portfolio-cara) | A Gatsby site example

+## Major upgrades

+### v1 to v2

+- The default browser has been switched to Chromium.
+If you want to use the built-in Electron use an explicit option [browser](#browser)

 ## Debugging